cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 #.
 Run the ENVIRONMENT and TRAIN cells to load in the Pupper flat environment and train Pupper to follow a desired velocity
 #.
 Pupper should take around 5-10 minutes to train.

+DELIVERABLE: We use a exponential tracking function for Pupper to track a desired velocity.
+Since Pupper needs to maximize this function, should the reward coefficient be positive or negative?
+How else could you implement a velocity tracking function?
+Write it down in math.

 DELIVERABLE: Visualize Pupper's progress every ~100 episodes.
 How does Pupper look 100 episodes in?
 How does this relate to the reward you coded?

 DELIVERABLE: Screen recording of walking in simulation